willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 Like all quality projects, our Nodebots project will be concerned with some other aspects, such as automating the test suite, build and other tasks relevant to our project.

-For this we will rely on the help of a continuous integration server.
-There are several in the market, being free or paid, and in this stage of the book we will know a little more about the operation and configuration of two of them: Travis-CI and Appveyor.
+For this, we will rely on the help of a continuous integration server.
+There are several in the market, being free or paid, and in this stage of the book, we will know a little more about the operation and configuration of two of them: Travis-CI and Appveyor.

 ### Travis-CI: Checking Your Code on Linux and OSX

-Knowing that currently the most used operating systems are Unix/Linux, Windows and OSX we will create checks for each of them and for this the Travis-CI comes into play.
+Knowing that currently, the most used operating systems are Unix/Linux, Windows and OSX we will create checks for each of them and for this the Travis-CI comes into play.

 It is one of the most famous services of [continuous integration](http://blog.caelum.com.br/integracao-continua/) and assists in the process of integrating the new features or bug fixes of the code of the current project in several Environments, and can even deploy for production if all the validation steps are correct.